Skip to main content

 You can extend Playwright assertions by providing custom matchers.
 These matchers will be available on the expect object.

 In this example we add a custom toHaveAmount function.
-Custom matcher should return a message callback and a pass flag indicating whether the assertion passed.
+Custom matcher should return a pass flag indicating whether the assertion passed, and a message callback that's used when the assertion fails.

 fixtures.ts